Business Management Guide

 The Controller’s Office is responsible for:

-• Establishing policies and procedures that help ensure accountability for and the safeguarding of University property
+• Establishing policies and procedures that help ensure accountability for and the safeguarding of university property

-• Ensuring compliance with applicable laws, rules and internal policies and procedures related to University property
+• Ensuring compliance with applicable laws, rules, and internal policies and procedures related to university property

 • Coordinating the annual physical inventory

-• Accounting for acquisitions, transfers and dispositions of capital property
+• Accounting for acquisitions, transfers, and dispositions of capital property

 • Maintaining the depreciation of capital property over the proper estimated useful life